It's long been my experience that what happens on university campuses, is a taster of what is to come ahead.

-But we can take solace in the fact, a new generation is standing up and saying, we won't tolerate transphobia.
-You saw it first on campus, next, the rest of the UK.
+But we can take solace in the fact a new generation is standing up and saying we won't tolerate transphobia.
+You saw it first on campus and next in the UK.

 This article was just one part of our weekly newsletter that summarises, understands and explains the news of the week: